Star Wars: The Old Republic: Development

 The Australasia release was delayed, to hold back digital and boxed copies to avoid any problems encountered during launch.
 However, BioWare revealed that the game would not be region or IP blocked, allowing players to purchase the game from other regions.
 Additionally, BioWare allowed Australian and New Zealand players to take part in the beta stages of the game.
 BioWare community manager Allison Berryman said "Data from this test will be used to inform decisions about the launch of the game in Oceanic regions".

 On October 11, 2011, BioWare announced that Star Wars: The Old Republic would be released globally on December 20, 2011.
 However, this 'global' launch only included North America and a part of Europe, as the launch date had delayed for the Asia and Oceanic regions.
 On December 21, 2011, BioWare announced that an Australian and New Zealand release date had been set for March 1, 2012.

 Early access to the game was granted one week before release, on December 13, 2011, for those who had pre-ordered the game online; access opened in "waves" based on pre-order date.

 On January 18, 2012, the first content patch (1.1) was released, adding a new Flashpoint and adding four bosses to an existing Operation.
 Patch (1.2) was released on April 12, 2012.
 The update included the new Legacy system, a new Flashpoint, Operation, a PVP Warzone, as well as improved character textures and advanced options such as user interface customization.
 Guild banks and player character pets were introduced.
 A Weekend Pass Free Trial was made available for new players but has since closed.
 Patch 1.3 was released in June 2012.
 The game update featured a New Group Finder, the ability to augment every item, adaptable social gear, and the ability to request character transfer between servers.
 Subsequent patches have introduced a 'Cartel Market' where players can purchase virtual currency to spend on cosmetic items in-game.
 These items include armour sets, lightsaber colour crystals, mounts, pets and character-perk unlocks.

 In January 2012, Star Wars: The Old Republic was officially recognized by Guinness World Records as the "Largest Entertainment Voice Over Project Ever", with over 200,000 lines of recorded dialogue.
 This feat is recorded in the Guinness World Records Gamer's Edition book.
 On April 26, 2012, BioWare announced that the game was available in the Middle East and remaining European countries who were excluded from the original launch.
 On July 21, 2020, the game became available on Steam.

+In June 2023, IGN reported that EA would be making a deal to move the ongoing development and operation of The Old Republic from BioWare to Broadsword Online Games, which maintains Ultima Online and Dark Age of Camelot, to allow BioWare to focus on the Mass Effect and Dragon Age franchises.